 We are an international team of volunteers working to create new development tools supporting Dylan, an advanced dynamic object-oriented programming language.
 We are currently updating and extending Carnegie Mellon University’s Gwydion Dylan compiler, fixing bugs and making it work well under modern versions of Linux and FreeBSD.
 Our current release is a technology preview, suitable for learning the Dylan programming language and building command-line applications.
 Our long-term vision is to create one of the most advanced software development tools available.

-We now have a binary tarball for Gwydion 2.4.1 (pre1) for x86 Cygwin systems.
+- We now have a binary tarball for Gwydion 2.4.1 (pre1) for x86 Cygwin systems.
 Now even Windows users have no excuse to avoid learning Dylan!
+Looking for web design and digital marketing services?

 The judges stated that “Dylan is a fine programming tool for many applications”.*